bunkerity/bunkerweb/docs/integrations.md

 Check the logs to see if the configuration has been generated and bunkerized-nginx reloaded.
 You should be able to visit http(s)://www.example.com.

-Note that an alternative would be to add annotations directly to your services (a common use-case is for [PHP applications](#TODO) because the Ingress resource is only for reverse proxy) without editing the ingress resource :
+Note that an alternative would be to add annotations directly to your services (a common use-case is for [PHP applications](https://bunkerized-nginx.readthedocs.io/en/latest/quickstart_guide.html#php-applications) because the Ingress resource is only for reverse proxy) without editing the Ingress resource :
 ```yaml
 apiVersion: v1
 kind: Service